Dan-Matthews-23/finishing-touch/README.md

 This is also noted in 'Known Bugs' and is a bug resulting in the user having to type in their full name each time they order even if they update their profile information.
 Tests are ongoing to find the cause.

+#### Am I Responsive

+In all my previous projects I have been able to supply a link and use UI.DEV's Am I Responsive for use in this readme.
+It usually gives a glimpse of how each section looks and an overall look in the introduction.
+However I've not been able to use it on this occasion.
+The link does not work in the usual tool.
+I can only guess it has something to do with either Heroku (unlikely as I was able to do this for my last project) or AWS permissions (the likely suspect).
+I have therefore not been able to supply those useful snapshots across all screens, and have only included the snapshots on desktop view.

 ***

 ## Technologies Used